 1. the action of working with someone to produce or create something.

 While I bring my own innovative approaches to tasks large and small, my work thrives in collaborative environments where I am able to brainstorm and bounce ideas off of colleagues.
 I approach my work with organizations with a certain level of call and response.
 After I’ve sketched out a creative concept based on that joyful information-gathering phase, I gather feedback in a concerted effort to ensure it not only meets the mark but uncovers what a staff member might have written if she had the time or brain space to take it on herself.
 My iterative approach feeds on an exchange of ideas and feedback because at the end of the day, my goal is to leave behind a lasting product is something that genuinely reflects an organization, its mission and culture.

-These three C’s continue to sustain my work in programs, fundraising and communications.
+These three C’s continue to sustain my work in program design, evaluation and fundraising.
 As a consultant, my hope is that my fresh perspective can take a load off of nonprofit staff who are likely stretched a little too thin.
 If you’re in need of project-based or just general support, I’d love to talk about how I can help.
 Find out more about my services here, then get in touch with me.